 Who invented Bitcoin?

-Yes, it is an invention, a currency which exists only as codes.
+Yes, it is an invention, a currency that exists only as codes.
 (Yes all those shiny Bitcoin pictures is a lie).
-It is a form of digital money which is created and transacted using encryption, i.e., using cryptography.
+It is a form of digital money that is created and transacted using encryption, i.e., using cryptography.
 And the credit for this concept goes to Satoshi Nakamoto.